nhsconnect/CareConnectAPI/pages/restfulapis/restfulapis_clinical_observation.md

 ### curl Request ###

 Return all Observation resources for Patient with a logical Id of 1, the format of the response body will be xml.
-Replace 'baseUrl' to the actual base Url of the FHIR Server.
+Replace 'baseUrl' with the actual base Url of the FHIR Server.

 ```curl
 curl --get http://[baseUrl]/Observation?patient=1&_format=xml